Hamzzay/weather-app/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## How the App Works

+### Overview

+This React Native application is designed to provide weather forecasts for various cities.
+It leverages the OpenWeatherMap API to deliver current and weekly weather updates.

+### Main Components

+- **Home Screen**: Displays the current weather for the user's location and a list of cities added by the user.
+Users can tap on a city to view detailed weather information.

+- **Detail Weather Screen**: Provides detailed weather data for a selected city, including current temperature, weather conditions, and a 5-day forecast.

+- **Add City Screen**: Allows users to search for cities and add them to their list for quick access to weather updates.

+### Key Features

+- **Location-Based Weather**: The app uses the device's geolocation to fetch and display weather data for the user's current location.
+- **City Management**: Users can add or remove cities from their list to view weather updates for those locations.
+- **Interactive UI**: The app includes Lottie animations and a user-friendly interface to enhance the user experience.

+### API Integration

+The app integrates with the OpenWeatherMap API to fetch weather data.
+Ensure you have a valid API key configured in the codebase.

+### State Management

+The app uses Redux for state management, which helps in efficiently handling weather data and user interactions.

 ## Congratulations! :tada:

 You've successfully run and modified your React Native App. :partying_face: